Azure/azure-documentdb-changefeedprocessor-java/samples/README.md

 # Samples

-Watch here for coming samples of how to use the DocumentDB ChangeFeedProcessor
+We stronglly suggest the usage of a properties file to load all the configuration required.

+We provided a basic template at the root of this repo [app.secrets.template](./app.secrets.template)